bbauska/ibm-intermediate-web-dev/README.md

 </p>

-After real browser monitoring is completed, the checkpoint collects the data on the website\'s performance and availability and stores it in a database for analysis.
+After real browser monitoring is completed, the checkpoint collects the data on the website&apos;s performance and availability and stores it in a database for analysis.
 The load time of each element of the page is recorded when the browser loads the page.
 This is called performance monitoring.
 After performance monitoring is completed, web application